pointcloudset.pointcloud module

 get_cluster(eps: float, min_points: int) DataFrame

-• min_points (int) – Minimum number of points to form a cluster.
+• min_points (int) – Minimum number of points (including self) to form a core point.
+Must be >= 1.

-Return type
+Return type:

 pandas.DataFrame